yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 ### Connecting to a database

-`ysqlsh` is a regular YugabyteDB client application.
-In order to connect to a database you need to know the name of your target database, the host name and port number of the server, and what user name you want to connect as. `ysqlsh` can be told about those parameters using command-line options, namely `-d`, `-h`, `-p`, and `-U` respectively.
-If an argument is found that does not belong to any option it will be interpreted as the database name (or the user name, if the database name is already given).
+{{< note title="Yugabyte Cloud" >}}

+For information on connecting to a Yugabyte Cloud cluster using ysqlsh, refer to [Connect via client shells](../../yugabyte-cloud/cloud-connect/connect-client-shell/).

+{{< /note >}}

+To connect to a database, you need the following information:

+- the name of your target database
+- the host name and port number of the server
+- the user name you want to connect as

+You provide these parameters using the `-d`, `-h`, `-p`, and `-U` flags.

 Not all of these options are required; there are useful defaults.
 If you omit the host name, `ysqlsh` will connect to the compiled-in default of `127.0.0.1` or a Unix-domain socket to a server on the local host, or using TCP/IP to localhost on machines that don't have Unix-domain sockets.
 The default port number is compiled-in as `5433`.
 Because the database server uses the same default, you will not have to specify the port in most cases.
 The default username is compiled-in as `yugabyte`, as is the default database name.
+If an argument is found that does not belong to any option, it is interpreted as the database name (or the user name, if the database name is already given).

 {{< note title="Note" >}}

-Note that you cannot just connect to any database under any user name.
-Your database administrator should have informed you about your access rights.
+You can't just connect to any database under any user name.
+Your database administrator should have informed you of your access rights.

 {{< /note >}}